christiandrochon/sma-eventsourcing-17/README.md

 ## Automotive Maintenance Application

-### The SMA application is an automotive maintenance application.
+### This application is an automotive maintenance application.

-> SMA is a reactive solution based on Spring WebFlux that fully leverages the advantages of CompletableFuture for asynchronous and non-blocking processing.
-It implements the Event Sourcing and CQRS architectural patterns, offering high scalability, increased resilience, and simplified maintenance.
+>  It is an application implements the Event Sourcing and CQRS architectural patterns, offering high scalability, increased resilience, and simplified maintenance.
+It is based on Spring WebFlux that fully leverages the advantages of CompletableFuture for asynchronous and non-blocking processing

 ### Key Features :
 - **_Reactive Architecture_** : Designed to handle high loads with low latency, thanks to the non-blocking approach of Spring WebFlux.